realworldocaml/book/en/maps-and-hashtables.md

 In addition to the operators you would expect to have in map, sets, also support other operations you would expect for sets, including functions for computing unions, intersections and set differences, as well as testing for whether one set is a subset of another.
+And, as with maps, we can create sets based on type-specific comparators or on the polymorphic comparato.rhe pr

 <warning> <title> The perils of polymorphic compare </title>

 Polymorphic compare is highly convenient, but it has serious downsides as well, and should be used with care.
-The problem with polymorphic compare is that it has a fixed algorithm for comparing values of any type, and that that algorithm can sometimes yield surprising results.
+In particular, polymorphic compare has a fixed algorithm for comparing values of any type, and that algorithm can sometimes yield surprising results.

-To understand what's wrong with polymorphic comparison, you need to consider how it works.
-Polymorphic compare is a structural comparison, operating directly on the runtime-representation of OCaml values, walking the structure of the values in question without regard for their type.
+To understand what's wrong with polymorphic compare, you need to understand a bit about how it works.
+Polymorphic compare is _structural_, in that it operates directly on the runtime-representation of OCaml values, walking the structure of the values in question without regard for their type.

-This is convenient because it provides a comparison function that behaves as you would expect for most OCaml types.
+This is convenient because it provides a comparison function that works for most OCaml values, and largely behaves as you would expect.
 For example, on `int`s and `float`s it acts as you would expect a numeric comparison function to act.
-For simple containers like strings and lists and arrays it operates as a lexicographic comparator.
-And it provides a reasonable total comparison function for most OCaml types, excluding only things like closures and values from outside of the OCaml heap.
+For simple containers like strings and lists and arrays it operates as a lexicographic comparison.
+And except for closures and values from outside of the OCaml heap, it works on almost every OCaml type.

 But sometimes, a structural comparison is not what you want.
-Maps and Sets are a great example of this.
+Sets are a great example of this.
 Consider the following two sets.

 ```ocaml
 # let (s1,s2) = (Int.Set.of_list [1;2],